Skip to main content

 Academically, I engaged with local residents and fellows in operative training and attended structured educational meetings, including sessions and dedicated pelvic floor disorder meetings.
 This environment reinforced the importance of ongoing learning and multidisciplinary coordination in proctology and colorectal surgery.

 I had the chance to join Professor Esther Consten in the training of international surgeons in the robotic platform at Amsterdam Skills Center.
-I was also invited to the Colorectal Thrive 2025 in Fribourg, a congress with very interesting lectures and renowned international speakers.

 This experience has greatly enriched my perspective as a colorectal surgeon and provided me with valuable tools that I plan to incorporate into my daily practice.